kdoore/1335GitBook/2d-arrays-with-lerpcolor.md

 #2D Arrays using lerpColor and Map

 The example code below shows how we can use the i, j indexes of a for-loop to create and display a grid color gradient using: lerpColor( ) and map( ).
+In each 2D array element, we're simply storing the value that we calculate for k, each time the inner for-loop code is executed, using the loop index variables:  int k = i + j;

+###Diagonal Patterns using k
+We can notice that the values of k in the grid forms 2 patterns:

+  - Pattern1: k values across diagonal lines (from lower-left to upper-right) have the same value for k.
+We can use k to determine color, where each item along a diagonal will have the same color.
+  - Pattern 2: k increases from 0 at the upper-left to a max value: k= rows+cols-2 at the lower right.
+We can use this information to create a color gradient along that diagonal, since lerpColor can calculate a color gradient based on a linear mapping between 2 colors.

 ###Example Code